Artificial Intelligence in Fleet Management use cases

 "The integration of AI with GPS tracking, (IoT) sensors and cloud-based fleet management platforms has revolutionized logistics operations by enhancing vehicle utilization, minimizing fuel consumption, and improving last-mile delivery efficiency."

-When connecting a fleet management system with ERP and APIs, all vehicle data flow automatically to the accounting, dispatch, and maintenance team. so you don't have to do manual data entry and streamline operations.
+When connecting a vehicle fleet management system with ERP and APIs, all vehicle data flow automatically to the accounting, dispatch, and maintenance team. so you don't have to do manual data entry and streamline operations.

 Let’s take a case study from the real world.